-- People living with HIV are up to three times more likely to smoke tobacco (cigarettes - this thing kills them), which is a major cause of heart attack, Stroke, emphysema and lung cancer.
+- People living with HIV are up to three times more likely to smoke tobacco (cigarette - this thing kills), which is a major cause of heart attack, Stroke, emphysema and lung cancer.

 - People with HIV have rates mental illness and substance abuse that are often higher than people who do not have HIV, and these diseases increase the risk of many other diseases.

 - HIV can directly infect the essential tissues in bones, brain, Circulatory system and elsewhere, and that can cause inflammation and damage related to the heart, nervous system, Liver and kidneys.